 fibrous band called the lamina propria.

-they form a mass called a tumor and that is bladder cancer.
+form a mass called a tumor and that is bladder cancer.
 This tumor could either be cancerous or benign.
+A benign

-A benign tumor is not cancerous or harmful and even though it can grow, it doesn’t spread out to other parts
+tumor is not cancerous or harmful and even though it can grow, it doesn’t spread out to other parts of the body.

 Generally, people with bladder cancer have the following symptoms -